Three years ago, I left an editorial job to spend more time traveling and writing books. Here’s what’s happened since then.

 A new book.
 When our only child started college, my husband and I planned to rent our Brooklyn, N.Y. townhouse and Airbnb our way through France.
 When nothing went according to plan, I wrote a book about it.
 Four Seasons in a Day: Travel, Transitions and Letting Go of the Place We Call Home is the story of our misadventures.

-Named one of “The Best Books of 2017 About Healthy Aging” by The Wall Street Journal, Four Seasons in a Day won first place in the travel category of the 2017 CIPA EVVY Awards.
-It was also an award-winning finalist in the travel category of the Independent Author Network Awards, and in the “Travel: Guides & Essays” category of the International Book Awards.
-In a glowing review, Laura E. Kelly, the former Global Editor-in-Chief of Reader’s Digest Books, wrote: “This book’s mix of travelogue, observations about aging, career, and fish-out-of-water adventures, and practical advice about the sharing economy come together to make for an entertaining and information-rich read.”
+Named one of “The Best Books of 2017 About Healthy Aging” by The Wall Street Journal, Four Seasons in a Day is a five-time award winner.
+It won first place in the travel category of the 2017 CIPA EVVY Awards and a bronze medal in the “travel essays” category of the Independent Publisher Book Awards.
+It was also an award-winning finalist in the travel category of the Independent Author Network Awards; the travel category of the Foreword Review Indies Awards; and the “Travel: Guides & Essays” category of the International Book Awards.
+In her review, Laura E. Kelly, the former Global Editor-in-Chief of Reader’s Digest Books, wrote: “This book’s mix of travelogue, observations about aging, career, and fish-out-of-water adventures, and practical advice about the sharing economy come together to make for an entertaining and information-rich read.”